rcampusa/starrs/README.md

 ## Jupyter Notebook

+- [hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch](https://github.com/hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch) - Implements common data science methods and machine learning algorithms from scratch in python.
+Intuition and theory behind the algorithms is also discussed.
 - [chiphuyen/python-is-cool](https://github.com/chiphuyen/python-is-cool) - Cool Python features for machine learning that I used to be too afraid to use.
 Will be updated as I have more time / learn more.
 - [chiphuyen/just-pandas-things](https://github.com/chiphuyen/just-pandas-things) - An ongoing list of pandas quirks
 - [gboeing/latin-america-streets](https://github.com/gboeing/latin-america-streets) -